m13253/sb-jsfx-plugins/README.md

 ## Installation

 You need a JSFX compatible audio host application.
-One example is [Reaper](https://www.reaper.fm).
+One example is [Reaper](https://www.reaper.fm) (paid software).

 Put the effects into the following path, creating empty folders if needed:
 - `%AppData%\REAPER\Effects\StarBrilliant` (Windows)
 - `~/Library/Application Support/REAPER/Effects/StarBrilliant` (macOS)
 - `~/.config/REAPER/Effects/StarBrilliant` (Linux)
 Then you will be able to see the plugins under the "JS" type.

+If you are more comfortable using another DAW instead of Reaper, you can also load JSFX plugin using the freeware [ReaPlugs](https://www.reaper.fm/reaplugs/) VST suite.

 ## Live Loudness Normalizer